Phosphorylation

 This equation can be written in several ways that are nearly equivalent that describe the behaviors of various protonated states of ATP, ADP, and the phosphorylated product.

 As is clear from the equation, a phosphate group per se is not transferred, but a phosphoryl group (PO_{3}^{-}).
 Phosphoryl is an electrophile.

 This process and its inverse, dephosphorylation, are common in biology.
 Protein phosphorylation often activates (or deactivates) many enzymes.

-During respiration
+ATP is produced by phosphorylation

-Phosphorylation is essential to the processes of both anaerobic and aerobic respiration, which involve the production of adenosine triphosphate (ATP), the "high-energy" exchange medium in the cell.
-During aerobic respiration, ATP is synthesized in the mitochondrion by addition of a third phosphate group to adenosine diphosphate (ADP) in a process referred to as oxidative phosphorylation.
-ATP is also synthesized by substrate-level phosphorylation during glycolysis.
-ATP is synthesized at the expense of solar energy by photophosphorylation in the chloroplasts of plant cells.
+Although most often discussed in terms of the consumption of ATP (GTP and others), phosphorylation must also be involved in the production of these energy-rich species.
+ATP is produced by: